Table of Contents

 Although it requires a small amount of effort from the customer, KBA is a familiar and generally simple process to follow.
 It’s considered secure because it’s unlikely that multiple people would have the same combination of personal details.

 Not all KBA is the same.
-There are different types, each with unique methods and purposes:
+There are different types of knowledge-based authentication, each with unique methods and purposes:

 1. Static KBA